Environmental Social Governance (ESG)

 We have continued to make greater use of video conferencing thereby reducing business travel but face to face meetings, especially for training purposes, are still required.

-While we incur logistic costs and use energy to ship our goods to stores, we use couriers to do so, thereby sharing the transportation energy use with other businesses.
+We use couriers to transport our goods to and from stores and share the transportation energy use with other businesses.
 We try to minimise the number of deliveries we make while also managing the security aspects of transferring high value parcels.

 We work with landlords on the energy performance ratings of our stores.
 Following our shop fits, energy performance certificates are often B rated.
 If a rating is less than B it is usually due to additional works being required by landlords on the older high street properties we occupy.